Overview

 Effort analysis does not appear on funnel charts which have a comparison date range applied.

 Note that time engaged differs from standard “wall clock time” measured in other tools.
 Engaged time counts only time adjacent to a user interaction.
-For example, if a user is interacting in your app, then goes off to join a meeting for an hour, then returns, engaged time will not measure the hour in between.
+For example, if a user is interacting in your app, then goes off to join a meeting for an hour, then returns, engaged time won’t measure the hour in between.

 In this example, we see that 76% of users are dropping off before submitting the signup form, and that 8 interactions are taking place between these two steps.
 This information may prompt us to re-assess the amount of interaction required in our signup form so we can make it easier to complete.

-Watching replays of users dropping off and converting (paid feature)
+Watching replays of users dropping off and converting

 If you have session replay enabled, you have the option of watching replays of users dropping off between each step of your funnel and of users converting at the end of your funnel.
 Hover over the replay icon and click Replay of users dropping in between funnel steps or Replay of users converting for the last step in your funnel.